devtron-labs/tutorials/content/docs/Use Cases/Build Spring boot and MySql App using mysql Helm Chart/_index.md

 ## Configure the Application

-Create an application that will run connect mysql database to your spring boot application.
+Create an application using Devtron, that will connect mysql database to your spring boot application.

 [Create an app on Devtron](https://docs.devtron.ai/docs/reference/creating-application/)